-Done Task Done B

-BEFORE EVENT

-Recruit a minimum of three tech workers per shift and tell them to arrive at least 15 minutes before tech is scheduled to open.
+Done Task Done By BEFORE EVENT Recruit a minimum of three tech workers per shift and tell them to arrive at least 15 minutes before tech is scheduled to open.
 Give Chief of Workers your list of volunteers.
-AM 1

-Water-proof pens Rule books (for reference) Review the Safety Inspection Requirements in the Rule Book and make sure you understand
+AM 1 2 3 Obtain supplies: Shoe polish or glass markers for numbers Water-proof pens Rule books (for reference) Review the Safety Inspection Requirements in the Rule Book and make sure you understand them.

-them.
 Ask your volunteers to do the same.

-AT EVENT

-Set up Tech in an appropriate area.
+AT EVENT Set up Tech in an appropriate area.
 Instruct Tech Workers on how to conduct a safety inspection.
 See Rule Book for complete instructions.
-No oil, water, or fuel leaks

-Fan belt in good condition and tight enough Battery secured Wiring in good condition Throttle springs safe and functioning properly No excessive grease accumulation Exhaust system leak-free and in good condition Shock absorbers in serviceable condition Wheel bearings tight Steering gear tight Acceptable tire condition (enough tread, no cord showing) Hub caps and wheel trims removed Tight lug nuts All loose objects removed from interior and trunk Adequate seat belts Brake pedal height and firmness Make sure helmet is rated Snell 95 or higher Make sure number and class are visible on both sides of the car (this is required for accurate timing)
+No oil, water, or fuel leaks Fan belt in good condition and tight enough Battery secured Wiring in good condition Throttle springs safe and functioning properly No excessive grease accumulation Exhaust system leak-free and in good condition Shock absorbers in serviceable condition Wheel bearings tight Steering gear tight Acceptable tire condition (enough tread, no cord showing) Hub caps and wheel trims removed Tight lug nuts All loose objects removed from interior and trunk Adequate seat belts Brake pedal height and firmness Make sure helmet is rated Snell 95 or higher Make sure number and class are visible on both sides of the car (this is required for accurate timing) AFTER EVENT Make sure all supplies and equipment are returned neatly to place of origin.

-AFTER EVENT

-Make sure all supplies and equipment are returned neatly to place of origin.